sumibi-yakitori/sumibi-yakitori/README.md

       - Undertale
       - Katana ZERO

-  　　My gaming career started with the Famicom (NES), so I have played a lot of old Japanese games.
-So there are many games from that era that I like very much.
+  　　 My career as a game player started with the Famicom (NES), so I have played a lot of old Japanese games.
+Therefore, there are many games from that era that I like very much.

 **⚡ Fun fact:**